keysmusician/holberton_file_downloader/README.md

 - ~~Only downloads the first 10 files~~ Fixed 1/13/22

 ### Limitations
 Currently, the string `$ cat ` is used to determine if a file in the task-card section of the project page ought to be scraped.
 This has the disadvantage of missing any files with more than one space after the `$`.
-It could be improved by using a regular expression, but I have yet to come across a situation where this has been an issue.
+It could be improved by using a regular expression, but this has yet to be an issue.

+Use of `cat -e` is considered and the trailing `$` are stripped.
+Use of other options is unlikely, and modifies the output in more complex ways, so such files are skipped.

 If `$ cat ` is used to cat more than one file, it would be difficult to tell where that file ends and the next begins.
 The current behavior would consider the entire output of `cat` to belong to the first file that was `cat`ted.
 However, it is unlikely there will be a real situation where multiple files are `cat`ted in a project task card.